shiba-murmu/ChiChat/frontend/README.md

 - descriptions for resources used here..
 - font is used from [ google fonts ]
 - icons is from [ heroicons ]

+- New :
+- follow -> Wave
+- followe -> Buddies